ByteInternet/pip-install-privates/README.rst

    * - ``GITLAB_DOMAIN``
      - The domain of your custom GitLab instance, if not using the standard ``gitlab.com``.
    * - ``GITHUB_ROOT_DIR``
-     - The base directory on GitHub that will be transformed when using the ``#pip-private`` tag.
-Helps in mapping URLs from GitHub to GitLab.
+     - The base directory on GitHub that will be transformed
+   * - ``PROJECT_NAMES``
+     - comma-separated list of project names used to identify which GitHub URLs should be transformed to GitLab URLs.

 To use `pip_install_privates`, you need a Personal Access Token from GitHub or GitLab.